projectcalico/calico/security/kubernetes-nodes.md

 control plane from localhost.
 These control plane processes includes the etcd server client API, the scheduler, and the controller-manager.
 This rule also whitelists localhost access to the kubelet API and calico/node health checks.

-If you have not modified the failsafe ports, we should still have access to SSH to the nodes after applying this policy.
+If you have not modified the failsafe ports, you should still have SSH access to the nodes after applying this policy.

+> Note: This tutorial was tested on a cluster created using kubeadm on AWS.
+If your Kubernetes cluster is on a different platform
+> or if its running a variant of Kubernetes, please review the required ports for the master and worker nodes and adjust the policies in this tutorial as needed.
+{: .alert .alert-info }

 ```
 calicoctl apply -f - << EOF